fatita/faarabi.github.io/_pages/research.md

 <img align="middle" src="https://akrm3008.github.io/images/web11.png?raw=true" alt="Photo" style="width: 600px; border-radius: 10px; padding: 8px 8px 8px 8px"/>

-We developed mixed integer programs for both the models.
-Since the objectives were non-linear, we developed a modified branch and bound to solve the MIP, a heurestic and also a linearized version of the models to be solved usign CPLEX.
+We developed [Mixed Integer Programs](https://github.com/akrm3008/essential-search/blob/master/MIP_models.py) for both the models.
+Since the objectives were non-linear, we developed a modified [branch and bound](https://github.com/akrm3008/essential-search/blob/master/main.py) to solve the MIPs, a [heurestic](https://github.com/akrm3008/essential-search/blob/master/heurestic.py) and also a [linearized version](https://github.com/akrm3008/essential-search/blob/master/MIP_models.py) of the models to be solved usign Gurobi.
 We compared the performaces to find the modified branch and bound for optimality and computational efficiency.
-For more details of the model
+More details of the Bayesian Infernce model, search model and the results are available in the [pre-print](https://akrm3008.github.io/publications/paper4/) of the publication.